 “Therefore you now have sorrow; but I will see you again and your heart will rejoice, and your joy no one will take from you” John 16:22

-We Have Joy because He is with us
+We Have the Joy of the Lord because He is with us

 “Cry out and shout, O inhabitant of Zion, for great is the Holy One of Israel in your midst” Isaiah 12:6